rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

     KEY_MANAGER=KMIP
     KMIP_SERVER_IP=<IP address of KMIP server>
     KMIP_SERVER_PORT=<Port number of KMIP server>
+KMIP_HOSTNAME=<hostname of the KMIP server.
+Must match the hostname used in the Subject Alternative Name fort eh KMIP server client certificate.>

     ## KMIP_VERSION variable can be used to mention KMIP protocol version.
     ## This is an OPTIONAL field, default value is set to '2.0'.
 KBS supports KMIP version '1.4' and '2.0'.
     KMIP_VERSION=<KMIP protocol version>